ckormanyos/extended_complex/README.md

 The colorful image below depicts an RGB phase portrait of the complex-valued Riemann-Zeta function.
 It includes the region of the first $7$ non-trivial zeros of the Riemann-Zeta function.
 These are the same ones that are calculated to high precision in this example.
-This phase-plot has been computed with a separate program not present in this repository, and traditional double-precision values have been used for the phase calculations.
+This phase portrait has been computed with a separate program not present in this repository, and traditional double-precision values have been used for the phase calculations.

-The positions of the non-trivial zeros on the critical line at ${\sigma}~=~1/2$ can easily be recognized in the right-hand side of the picture at positive values of the complex part of the argument.
-Each zero can be located near the rounded edges of the endpoint of its corresponding, slightly curved-up bar-like form.
+The positions of the non-trivial zeros on the critical line at ${\sigma}~=~1/2$ can easily be recognized in the right-hand side of the picture at positive, non-zero values of the complex part of the argument.
+Each zero can be located near the rounded edge of the endpoint of its corresponding slightly curved-up, bar-like form.
 The image shown below is similar to the one shown in Fig. 5.1 of [4].
 The image here, however, has slightly different coordinates and also uses the opposite RGB phase convention, going clockwise through the color wheel.